Hezekiah Niles: Peacemaking efforts between the North and South

 Niles foresaw the possibility of the American Civil War as early as 1820, and published articles in the Register which suggested efforts the South could make in modernizing their economy to a form which was not fully dependent on slavery, publishing efforts which he hoped would help avoid conflict between the North and South.
 Southern states largely rejected these suggestions that sought to alter their economic dependence on slavery.

-Death
+Death and legacy

+Niles married Anne Ogden.
 Later in life, Niles was afflicted by a paralytic condition and retired to Wilmington, Delaware, where he died in 1839.

-Legacy

-Niles, Michigan and Niles, Ohio are named for him.
+The towns of Niles, Michigan, and Niles, Ohio, are named for him.
 Niles, Illinois may also be named for him, but circumstances are unclear concerning the naming of the surrounding township in 1850.